The Key Steps in Planning Your Dream Wedding

 Choose Your Wedding Party

 Do you already know who you would like to stand beside you on your special day?
 Whether you are planning on having a small wedding party or a large one, letting those you’ve chosen know your plans early is the best choice.
 This is particularly important for your maid-of-honor and your bridesmaids, as they can work with you (and your wedding planner, when you hire one) to help alleviate some of the wedding stress.
 Depending on their role on your big day, they may also want to plan additional celebrations leading up to the event.
+Many of our K Bella brides like to pull together a small gift and card as their way of asking their bridesmaids to be part of their special day – Etsy is the perfect go-to for this.

 Hire a Wedding Planner

 If you’re going to hire a wedding planner to design and execute the details of your wedding (which we cannot recommend highly enough, of course), this is the perfect time to start interviewing potential planners.
 When evaluating wedding planners and wedding designers, it’s important to review both their style and approach – looking at their website and social media accounts will give you a good read on their style, but you’ll want to chat with them personally to better gauge your working relationship.
 Do your personalities mesh?
 Is this someone that you’ll look forward to speaking to and spending time with?
 It’s also important to understand that not every wedding planner provides wedding design services.
 When K Bella Events & Styling works with couples, we fulfill the role of both wedding planner and wedding designer.
 This means that while we manage all aspects and logistics involved in the planning process, we also curate a wedding design plan that reflects our couples’ style and love story.
-The right wedding designers and wedding planners can take the ideas you’ve developed for your perfect wedding and turn them into a beautiful reality – and do it in a way that is both professional and reassuring, allowing you to shed as much stress as possible.
+The best wedding designers and wedding planners can take the ideas you’ve developed for your perfect wedding and turn them into a beautiful reality – and do it in a way that is both professional and reassuring, allowing you to shed as much stress as possible.

 Pick a Date (and Backups)